 Dr. Ph.
 Martin’s is a well-known, widely-distributed brand of art supplies.
 They mostly specialize in watercolors and inks, and I have to say that I have enjoyed all of the Dr. Ph.
 Martin’s inks that I have tried.
 Their line of Iridescent inks is especially impressive; the colors are beautiful and … well … sparkly, as one would imagine.

-While I do favor Finetec for most of my metallic/sparkling calligraphy, you can’t beat the variety/selection of the Iridescent calligraphy inks.
-I am particularly in love with the “Black Sparkle” tone; it dries matte, and yet there’s an undeniable glitter to it!
-It elevates the roses and swirls envelope art pictured below to a new level of elegance!
+While I favor Finetec for most of my metallic/sparkling calligraphy, Iridescent calligraphy inks are undeniably convenient.
+I especially love the “Black Sparkle” tone; it dries matte, and yet there’s an undeniable glitter to it!
+It elevates the roses and swirls envelope art pictured below to a new level of elegance.

 Again, the really nice thing about Iridescent inks is the fact that you can simply dip your nib in, and you’re good to go — which is rare in a metallic ink.
 There’s (usually) no need to dilute, and the color flows brilliantly.
 However, I do find that the Copperplate Gold is a little bit dull when compared to Finetec.
-I don’t think that anyone you pulled off the street could tell a difference, but you as the artistic/calligrapher will probably be able to.
-Also, all of the Dr. Ph.
-Martin’s inks come in those odd bottles with the eye dropper, which means that you must transfer the calligraphy ink to another container before use.
-That’s sort of a hassle!
-Still, though, if I don’t feel like messing with dilution or mixing, Iridescent ink is my go-to.
+Also, the inks do tend to separate over time, which leaves you with a glue-like mess at the bottom of the bottle and translucent ink at the top.
+It’s pretty difficult to re-mix the ink to what it was when you first got it.

 You can find Dr. Ph.
 Martin’s Iridescent inks at Paper and Ink Arts in the US.
-In the UK, I think your best bet is probably to purchase on eBay.
-I’m having trouble finding them in other countries, so if you know where to find some locally, please comment!
+For other countries, see the Where to Purchase Calligraphy Supplies page.

 PearlEx Powdered Pigments